Your journey of discovery starts here...

 Following the latest Scottish Government guidelines, the National Museum of Scotland is now closed until fuirther notice.Visiting FAQs

 The famous Lewis chess pieces.

 Mary, Queen of Scots is Scotland's most controversial monarch.
-Discover her tumultuous story and see belongings associated with her, including exquisite jewellery like this pendant.
+Discover her tumultuous story and see belongings associated with her in Kingdom of the Scots, Level 1

-Explore how the landscape influences the way people live their lives and what they believe through objects by made indigenous peoples, from the North American arctic to the deserts of Australia.
+In Living Lands, explore how the landscape influences the way people live their lives and what they believe through objects by made indigenous peoples, from the North American Arctic to the deserts of Australia.

 Explore the dynamic interaction between people and their possessions in Patterns of Life, discover the cultural diversity of this Pacific Islanders’ and in Facing the Sea learn how Pacific Islanders’ lives are framed by their relationships with the sea, and celebrate the diversity of music, dance and costume around the world in Performance and Lives.